Aldehydes Group - information sheet

 - For methylbenzaldehyde, decreased pituitary weight.

-- According to information considered under the ERC Approach, benzaldehyde, octanal, nonanal and methylbenzaldehyde were identified as having low ecological hazard potentials.
+- According to information considered under the ERC Approach, benzaldehyde, octanal, nonanal and methylbenzaldehyde were identified as having low ecological hazard potential.
 Vanilla oils was identified as having a high ecological hazard potential; however, the potential effects on the environment were not further investigated due to the low exposure of this substance.

 - There are groups of individuals within the Canadian population who, due to greater susceptibility or greater exposure, may be more vulnerable to experiencing adverse health effects from exposure to substances.

-- Certain subpopulations are routinely considered throughout the screening assessment process, such as infants, children, and people of reproductive age.
+- Certain subpopulations are routinely considered throughout the assessment process, such as infants, children, and people of reproductive age.
 For instance, age-specific exposure estimates are routinely derived and developmental and reproductive toxicity studies are evaluated for potential adverse health effects.
 For substances in the Aldehydes Group, these subpopulations with potential for higher exposure, and those who may be more susceptible, were taken into account in the risk assessment outcomes.

 Risk assessment outcomes